teocode18/ktor-examples/music-club/README.md

 then visit `http://0.0.0.0:8080/` to interact with the application.

+You can run the tests for the application with

+    ./amper test -m server

 ### Windows

-If you are using `cmd.exe` as your command shell, omit the `./` from the start of the commands shown above.
+If you are using `cmd.exe` as your command shell, omit the `./` from the start of the Amper commands shown above.

 If you are using Windows PowerShell, invoke Amper with `.\amper.bat` instead of `./amper`.